MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Variables and Branching Programming 1 EdStem Lesson.md

 Now that we've seen a very small program, we can start thinking about what we can put into that program.
 As Java is an imperative programming language, there's little we can do without variables (at least without great effort).

-As mentioned, Java has two sorts of types, we'll look at the first one here: primitive types.
+As mentioned, Java has two sorts of types, we'll look at the first one here: [[primitive types]].

 Variables of a primitive type simply store a value, and the type indicates what values they might be.